Sleep Studies

 - After your test, you will return your kit by mail.

-After you return your test kit, the results will be scored by a trained specialist and interpreted by a board-certified sleep medicine doctor at CMH.
-Our sleep doctor may then recommend a treatment plan or additional sleep studies.
-If needed, this treatment plan will be given to the provider who ordered your sleep study.
+After you return your test kit, the results will be scored by a trained specialist and interpreted by a board-certified sleep medicine provider at CMH.
+Your ordering provider may then recommend a treatment plan or additional sleep studies.
+If needed, your primary care provider may recommend you see one of our sleep medicine providers.
+This would require a referral.

 A common treatment for sleep apnea is continuous positive airway pressure (CPAP) therapy.
 While you sleep, a CPAP machine provides mild air pressure through a device like a mask to keep your airways open.
 Other recommendations may include lifestyle changes and special mouthpieces that you wear while you sleep.